jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Triggering Manual Loading

 For some cases, you may prefer to explicitly load Groovy script text from some source.
-The standard Groovy `evaluate` function can be used, but most likely you will want to load a flow definition from a workspace.
+The standard Groovy `evaluate` function can be used, but most likely you will want to load a Pipeline definition from a workspace.
 For this purpose, you can use the `load` step, which takes a filename in the workspace and runs it as Groovy source text.

 The loaded file can contain statements at top level, which are run immediately.